-Think about whether the processing will help you achieve your purpose, whether it’s proportionate, and whether you need the level of data your proposing to achieve the purpose.
-Perhaps there is another way to achieve the same purpose which doesn’t require the processing.
+Think about whether the processing will help you achieve your purpose, whether it’s proportionate, and whether you need the level of data you’re proposing to achieve the purpose.
+Perhaps there is another way to achieve the same purpose which doesn’t require processing.

 The Balancing Test

 The balancing test is the heart of your LIA.
 For this exercise, you need to consider the impact on individual’s interests and rights and freedoms of processing the data and assess whether this overrides your legitimate interests.
 You are balancing your interests with the data subject’s interests rights and freedoms.